 Integrations With Church Financials

-The relationship between payroll and finance data is especially important for ministries, as salaries are primarily self-funded by the church.
+The relationship between payroll and finance data is significant for ministries, as salaries are primarily self-funded by the church.
 Integrating your ministry’s finance system with your payroll solution ensures information is pulled from the proper fund allocations.
-Unifying payroll and finance data provides visibility into budget reports so churches know exactly how money is being distributed.
+Unifying payroll and finance data provides visibility into budget reports so churches know exactly how money is distributed.

 Looking for Church Payroll and HR Technology?

-In the event of a crisis or national emergency, cloud-based paperless payroll lets you remotely pay your employees by direct deposit, or paycard, regardless of where your employees are located.
+In a crisis or national emergency, cloud-based paperless payroll lets you remotely pay your employees by direct deposit, or paycard, regardless of where your employees work.
 Timely paychecks keep employees happy, and paperless payroll reduces printing costs associated with physical checks.

-You can take this a step further by eliminating paper timesheets and time cards.
+You can take this further by eliminating paper timesheets and time cards.
 When time tracking data is housed in the same database as payroll data, employees are paid accurately and on time.
-This also saves church HR managers from correcting payroll errors after processing and issuing off-cycle paychecks.
+This centralization of information also saves church HR managers from correcting payroll errors after processing and issuing off-cycle paychecks.

 Another important aspect of document management is tracking employee and volunteer signatures.
 Payroll and HR technology provides the ability to electronically sign documents, like updated church policies or time cards, ensuring acknowledgment and compliance.

-By identifying and correcting gaps in payroll and HR technology, churches can become better stewards of their finances by driving down costs and putting more funds into the congregation’s mission.
+By identifying and correcting payroll and HR technology gaps, churches can become better stewards of their finances by driving down costs and putting more funds into the congregation’s mission.

-Employees and volunteers are satisfied with the flexibility and ease-of-use, while the organization becomes more resilient and cost-efficient.
-As the workplace becomes more fluid, ministries using an all-in-one payroll and HR platform can easily adapt to whatever the future holds.
+Employees and volunteers are satisfied with the flexibility and ease of use, while the organization becomes more resilient and cost-efficient.
+As the workplace becomes more fluid, ministries using an all-in-one payroll and HR platform can quickly adapt to whatever the future holds.